 Despite the inequality, Islam was from its inception good for women's rights in the Arab culture in which it arose.
 It granted some certain rights that were otherwise unobtainable.
 In fact, I think it should be argued that Muslims should see the spirit of the Qur'an, or Islam, as being one where women's rights are advanced.
 If this is the case, then the initial rights given to women over a thousand years ago are today advanced if they are given full equality.

 Islam has oppressed women more than any other force in history.
 Although Christianity was once the greater oppressor, where women were forbidden to preach and learn, and were subject to their husbands' rule, the restrictions under Islam are much worse and enforced much more strictly.
 There are many barbaric practices associated with Islam that negatively effect women, such as female segregation, female genital mutilation (FGM: which removes the clitoris in order to prevent women wanting to cheat), multiple wives, male ownership and domination of women, restrictions on work and education of women, honour killings and forced marriages.
 Some of those, such as FGM, are nothing to do with Islam and occur in only some Islamic countries, and predate Islam.
 Although in its day Islam granted some rights to women that they did not otherwise have, the unfortunate side-effect is that women's rights have been frozen at a partial state in Islamic countries.
 Almost half of all women in Muslim lands are illiterate.
 No matter to what extent misogynistic and patriarchal brutality have been cultural rather than Islamic, in Muslim lands women's rights have remained severely restricted because the religion does not promote women's rights apart from a few specifics.
+Many practices which subjugate women are derived from the Qur'an so that in "most Muslim countries privilege a system that [...] gives priority to the husband in divorce proceedings"22.
 Even in places like New York City, far removed from Arabic culture, Mosques refuse to let a woman speak an address.

 The Koran.
 Translation by N. J. Dawood.
 Penguin Classics edition published by Penguin Group Ltd, London, UK.
 First published 1956, quotes taken from 1999 edition.